-MASSACHUSETTS WATER RESOURCES AUTHORITY

-100 First Avenue, Charlestown Navy Yard, Boston, MA 02129
+MASSACHUSETTS WATER RESOURCES AUTHORITY 100 First Avenue, Charlestown Navy Yard, Boston, MA 02129

-WATER QUALITY UPDATE An Analysis of February 2021 Sampling Data

-For more information, please contact MWRA at (617) 242-5323, or visit www.mwra.com.
+WATER QUALITY UPDATE An Analysis of March 2021 Sampling Data For more information, please contact MWRA at (617) 242-5323, or visit www.mwra.com.

-February 2021 Highlights
+March 2021 Highlights

-- •In February, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
-See page 5. - •MWRA met all regulatory targets for the month.
+•In March, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
+See page 5.

+•MWRA met all regulatory targets for the month.
 No communities triggered the requirement for an Assessment under the Total Coliform Rule.
-See Page 7. - •Carroll Water Treatment Plant (CWTP) is undergoing winter maintenance.
+See Page 7.

+•Carroll Water Treatment Plant (CWTP) winter maintenance has been completed.
 During this period, half the plant is removed from service.
+Train B was off-line from November 20, 2020 through December 21, 2020.
+Train A was off-line from January 6, 2021 through March 11, 2021.
+All scheduled maintenance was successfully completed.

-CWTP Train A was removed from service on January 6 and will remain off-line for approximately eight weeks.
-CWTP Train B had been offline since November 3, 2020 for maintenance work which has now been completed.
-Following disinfection and flushing, CWTP Train B was activated on December 21, 2020 and the CWTP Fin B tap was reactivated on December 31, 2020. - •To reduce printing and postage costs and also to provide the most detailed version, starting in 2015 MWRA has switched to an electronic distribution of the report.
+•To reduce printing and postage costs and also to provide the most detailed version, starting in 2015 MWRA has switched to an electronic distribution of the report.

 We are continually updating the report.
 Let us know what you think.
 Call (617) 788-4822 or email Beverly.Anderson@mwra.com

-Release Date: March 20, 2021
+Release Date: April 20, 2021